-The best headphones with Google Assistant support are the Sony WH-1000XM3
+The best headphones with Google Assistant support are the Sony WH-1000XM4

-The Sony WH-1000XM3 have garnered plenty of deserved attention from media outlets and consumers alike: these are truly the cream of the crop when it comes to noise cancelling headphones.
-Not only do these effectively attenuate external noise, but the plush padding and spacious earcups are conducive to long listening sessions, too.
+The Sony WH-1000XM4 has garnered plenty of deserved attention from media outlets and consumers alike: these are truly the cream of the crop when it comes to noise canceling headphones.
+Not only do these effectively attenuate external noise, but they also feature Bluetooth multipoint and ambient noise passthrough features.

 In order to assign a button to activate Google Assistant access, listeners must use the Sony | Headphones Connect app.
 From there, users can designate the NC/Ambient button to Google Assistant.
 From the same app, listeners can also make granular EQ adjustments; although, be aware that doing so bumps the audio quality back to SBC rather than LDAC.

 Noise cancelling technology has come a long way in the past few years, and Sony has proven time and time again that it’s here to stay at the top of the pack.
 The WH-1000XM4 offers a great value for the money, and is really only outperformed by the Shure AONIC 50.
 That said, the WH-1000XM4 is actually better than the Shure AONIC 50 at attenuating low and low-midrange frequencies, and the AONIC 50 lacks voice access to any form of virtual assistance.

 What you should know about headphones with Google Assistant